+SSI standard

+Optional state supplement standard

 Medically needy income standard

 The following dollar amount:

-Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
+Specify dollar amount: If this amount changes, this item will be revised.

 The amount is determined using the following formula:

+Specify:

+Allowai nce for the family (select one):

+t Applicable (see instructions)

+DC need standard

+dically needy income standard

+The The following dollar amount:

+fan nee The amount specified cannot exceed the higher of the need standard for a nily of the same size used to determine eligibility under the state's approved AFDC plan or the medically day income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount unges, this item will be revised.

+The e amount is determined using the following formula:

+Spe ecify:

+Otl ner

+Spe ecify:

-iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726:
+- iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: - a.

-- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.